boldbi/bold-bi-docs/docs/faq/what-are-the-different-request-object-properties-of-group-imports-setting-for-each-oauth-and-openid-provider-type.md

 ## OneLogin

-Configure the provider type as `OneLogin` and the `Setting` object with the following properties to import groups from OneLogin.
+Configure the provider type as `OneLogin` and the `Setting` object with the following properties in order to import groups from OneLogin.
 This provider type is applicable for both OAuth and OpenID.

 <table>
 <tr>